-The sacrificial meal is - at Nagara Padang as well as in very many ritual settings including pilgrimage settings - the near-universal expression of sociability, where eating together ('commensality') is a central occasion to bring out fundamental equality (everyone sits together with everyone else, and the portions - dished out in sets of four - are meticulously prepared so as to be equal); moreover, the act of eating also reminds the pilgrims of such equality and identity as is implied in the fact that they all possess a human body with by and large the same functions, needs and limitations.
+The sacrificial meal is - at Nagara Padang as well as in very many ritual settings including pilgrimage settings (until recently also in N.W.
+Tunisia)- the nearuniversal expression of sociability, where eating together ('commensality') is a central occasion to bring out fundamental equality (everyone sits together with everyone else, and the portions - dished out in sets of four - are meticulously prepared so as to be equal); moreover, the act of eating reminds the pilgrims of such equality and identity as is implied in the fact that they all possess a human body with by and large the same functions, needs and limitations.
 Of all human activities, articulate language is the one that is most based on the sustained articulation of complex difference (the differences between phonemes, and those between other parts of speech); therefore, the silent prayer before the group sets out for the pilgrimage, and the silent prayer before the final sacrificial meal, are also eminent manifestations of communitas.